— People — 2 min read

 Sangita is a Research Fellow at r.i.c.e., and her research focuses on the interrelationships among health, the environment, and social inequality in India.

 She has also done extensive research on cooking fuel use in rural India, an important cause of poor air quality in rural settings.
-Her working paper, co-authored with r.i.c.e. colleagues Aashish and Nazar, "Gender and LPG use after government intervention in rural north India," uses original quantitative and qualitative survey data to explore why households are slow to adopt clean cooking fuels in rural north India.
+Her working paper, co-authored with r.i.c.e. colleagues Aashish and Nazar, "Gender and LPG use after government intervention in rural north India," (R&R at World Development) uses original quantitative and qualitative survey data to explore why households are slow to adopt clean cooking fuels in rural north India.
 They find that patriarchal gender norms and attitudes encourage the use of solid fuels in this region.
 Another paper, "Persistence of Solid Fuel Use in Rural North India," published in the Indian policy journal, Economic & Political Weekly, documents the persistence of the use of solid fuels in rural north India, despite the Ujjwala Yojana, a large-scale government program that subsidized rural households in transitioning to gas.

 A third theme of her research has been to investigate the causes and consequences of poor sanitation in rural north India.
 She presented the findings of this research in a widely-viewed TEDx Talk.